 Also, a student may not receive a combination of fee/tuition awards that total more than the cost of fees/tuition.
-For more information, see: https://grad.ucla.edu/funding/financial-aid/maximum-limit-of-merit-based-support/
+For more information, see: https://grad.ucla.edu/funding/financialaid/maximum-limit-of-merit-based-support/

-We also advise that you speak to Chérie Francis in Fellowships and Financial Services at Graduate Division (310-206-2557).
+We also advise that you speak to Tim Fosbury in Fellowships and Financial Services at Graduate Division (tfosbury@grad.ucla.edu).